systematic-magic/AgingPubMed/research_papers_html.rst

 4.4.
 Check that country and city names are NOT written in ALL CAPS (capital letters).

 4.5.
 Check that each individual country is formatted consistently.
 Variations are allowed (ex: China, PR China, P.R.
-China, People’s Republic of China); however, only of those variations should be used within each paper.
+China, People’s Republic of China); however, only one of those variations should be used within each paper.

 4.6.
 Chinese affiliations: zip code is allowed for both city and county/district.
 If zip code is present, it must be positioned after city/county/district and there must be no comma between city/county/district and zip code.
 Zip code is optional for any of the elements (city/county/district).